Complexlity/uni-farcaster-sdk/README.md

 ## TODO
 - Add an optional `retry` config to all queries and the option to switch service if there's an error i.e If the current active service is airstack and the query fails, it will try to use neynar`
-- Add a cache to all queries.
-i.e If you call the query with the same params twice, it will return the same result rather than making a new request